john-science/john-science.github.io/_posts/2019-08-19-common-linux-cmds.md

 something --help
 ```

-## The Most Common Commands
+## My Most Common Commands

 > Don't Panic

-Okay, this list may seem a little long.
+Okay, this list may seem too long.
 It is.
+These are the most common BASH command utilities I use every day.
 But each of these tools is likely to be on every Linux computer you see for the rest of your life.
 They can become the toolbox you use to build practically anything.

 * [\|](https://www.geeksforgeeks.org/piping-in-unix-or-linux/) - "pipe" the outputs of one command into another
 * [>](https://ryanstutorials.net/linuxtutorial/piping.php) - "pipe" the outputs of a command into a file